mp-pinheiro/nekoweb-deploy/README.md

 1. Once triggered, the python script will check if the required parameters are present.
 2. If the `CLEANUP` parameter is `True`, the deploy directory will be cleaned up, that is, **all files in the remote directory (your website) will be deleted**.
 It does this by retrieving the list of files in the deploy directory using the `files/readfolder` endpoint and deleting them using the `files/delete` endpoint.
 3. The script will iterate over the files in the build directory recursively and send them to the Nekoweb API using the `files/upload` endpoint.
 For directories, it will create the directory using the `files/create` endpoint and then upload the files inside the directory.
 If the deploy directory does not exist, it will be created as well.
+If a `DELAY` is set, the script will wait for the specified time before sending the next request to the API.

 ## Limitations